PritK99/ML-Toolbox/supervised-learning/instance-based-learning/knn/README.md

 R2: 0.530219
 ```

-Since essay scores range from 1 to 6, the MAE of `0.54` indicates that, on average, our model's predictions differ from the actual essay scores by approximately `0.54` points on the 1–6 scoring scale.
+Since essay scores range from 1 to 6, the MAE of `0.54` indicates that, on average, our model's predictions differ from the actual essay scores by approximately 0.54 points on the 1–6 scoring scale.
 The R² score of `0.53` is an okay score, which is surprisingly high since we never accounted for punctuations, flow, content etc.

+We also run the model on our essay, which achieves a score of `4.73`:

+`This is a test essay.
+Lets see where it goes!
+This is a poem from the family guy.
+Oh, squiggly line in my eye fluid, I see you lurking there on the periphery of my vision.
+But when I try to look at you, you scurry away.
+Are you shy, squiggly line?
+Why only when I ignore you, do you return to the center of my eye?
+Oh, squiggly line, it's alright, you are forgiven.`